 In addition to these skills, college transition topics include:

-- Self-monitoring, help-seeking, and the identification of supports available on campus.
+Self-monitoring, help-seeking, and the identification of support available on campus.